loot/libloot/docs/api/sorting.rst

 For each plugin:

 1. If the plugin is a master file, add edges going to all non-master files.
 If the plugin is a non-master file, add edges coming from all master files.
+This shouldn't result in any edges being added, since masters and non-masters are sorted in separate graphs, but is done for completeness.
 2. Add edges coming from all the plugin's masters.
 Missing masters have no edges added.
 3. Add edges coming from all the plugin's requirements.
 Missing requirements